scotty-c/kubecon/README.md

 There are a whole heap of params at the top of the script that you can change if you like,
 or just keep the defaults.

+Now you have your cluster set up you can install [keda via CNAB with porter](keda/README.md)